abhiatgith/Projects/README.md

-# ineuron_projects
+# Projects
-Repository for Ineuron projects
+Repository for my data science projects

-This repository holds all the projects that are done as part of the data science course in Ineuron.
+This repository holds all my data science projects..
 Each folder is a project and has a read me text document that describes that project.